PeerJ/paper-now/README.md

 * Paper Now is inspired by [Jekyll Now](https://github.com/barryclark/jekyll-now).
 * If you rename your forked repository, you also need to change the `baseurl` setting in [_config.yml](_config.yml) to match.
 * It's not possible to fork the same repository twice in GitHub, so to create a second article you'll need to create a new repository in GitHub, clone this repository locally and push it to your new repository.
+* *There isn't currently a way to upload binary files using GitHub's web interface, so you'll need to do this locally.
+[GitHub's desktop client](https://guides.github.com/introduction/getting-your-project-on-github/#desktop) is probably the easiest way to clone a repository, add files and push the changes back to GitHub.

 ## Feedback